 Message from the Director

-The Texas Allergy, Indoor Environment, and Energy (TxAIRE) Institute2012 End of the Year
+The Texas Allergy, Indoor Environment, and Energy (TxAIRE) Institute

-In summary, the past year has once again been a year of significant progress and growth.
+An expansion of our projects with UT Austin, UT Dallas, local community colleges and even local high schools will increase the research activities with our TxAIRE houses.
+Numerous proposals to federal, state, and private foundations are also planned that will range from focus upon indoor air quality and human health concerns; to water conservation, capture, reuse, and quality.
+In summary, the past year has been a year of significant progress and growth.
 We continue to strengthen our mission of improving the health and efficiency of built environments.
 We continue to establish a firm research foundation upon which a TxAIRE products "GreenHouse" will grow.
-We have begun to plant many of the seeds that will mature into new high performance building products and methods.
-The growth and harvesting of those technologies will result in healthier, more energy and water efficient living while creating new and meaningful jobs in Texas.
+The research and technology seeds that have been planted during the past four years are now beginning to mature and develop into new high performance building products and methods.
+The growth and harvesting of those technologies will result in healthier, more energy and water efficient living, while creating new and meaningful jobs in Texas.

 John J. Vasselli